Patient and wife. Actor portrayal

 • Constipation, impaired bladder control

-How people with Parkinson's describe their hallucinations and/or delusions
+How people with Parkinson's describe their hallucinations and delusions

 Seeing things that aren't real